WELLNESS POLICY ON PHYSICAL ACTIVITY AND NUTRITION

 Physical activity will not be used or withheld as punishment.

 Delegation of Responsibility

-The CEO shall be responsible for monitoring the school, programs, and curriculum to ensure compliance with this policy, related policies, and established guidelines or administrative regulations.
+The Chief Executive Officer (“CEO”) shall be responsible to monitor the school, programs and curriculum to ensure compliance with this policy, related policies and established guidelines or administrative regulations.

 The CEO shall annually report to the Board on the school’s compliance with law and policies related to student wellness.
 The report may include: